 The functional description in the following section is not based on the possible deployment of a centralized storage for the CP functions, and assumes localized storage.
 However, the CP functions retrieval on demand from the centralized storage of the appropriate UE information/context does not modify the overall functionality.

-The UE may establish DN session (SM contexts):
+The UE may establish PDU session (SM contexts):

 Automatically, simultaneously to the MM context establishment